pgadmin-org/pgadmin3/docs/en_US/password.rst

 * Ensure that passwords are of adequate length.
 6 characters should be the absolute minimum.
 * Ensure that passwords are not easily guessable by others, or open to dictionary attacks.
 Use a mixture of upper and lower case letters and numerics, and avoid using words or names.
-Consider using the first letter from each word in a phrase that you will rememeber easily but others will not guess.
+Consider using the first letter from each word in a phrase that you will remember easily but others will not guess.
 * Ensure that your password is change regularly - at least every ninety days.